Questions and Answers on Avian Influenza (“Bird Flu”)

 The risk of humans contracting avian flu is very low, according to the Centers for Disease Control and Prevention (CDC).
 Scientists say bird flu is not easily transmitted from birds to humans.

 There are obvious risk factors for the transmission of the virus from live birds to people.
-Unless human beings are directly exposed to blood or excrement of infected poultry, avian influenza is a disease of birds, not humans.
+Unless human beings are directly exposed to blood, saliva or excrement of an infected animal, avian influenza is a disease of animals, not humans.

 4. If a person gets “bird flu,” can he or she give it easily to other human beings?

-According to the U.S. Centers for Disease Control and Prevention, “sustained transmission” of avian influenza from human to human has NOT occurred.
-Despite the fact that millions of birds got sick and died in the middle of human populations in Southeast Asia in 2004-2006, “sustained transmission” did not occur.
+According to the U.S. Centers for Disease Control and Prevention, sustained transmission of avian influenza from human to human has NOT occurred.

 5. What is the status of HPAI incidents in the United States?

-The United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) tracks confirmed cases of HPAI: https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/avian/avian-influenza/2022-hpai
+The United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) tracks confirmed cases of HPAI: 2022–2024 Detections of Highly Pathogenic Avian Influenza (usda.gov)

 APHIS is working closely with state animal health officials on joint incident responses.
 State officials quarantined the affected premises, and birds on the properties were depopulated to prevent the spread of the disease.